Sewing collars & leashes with an LK-1900BN bartacking machine

 5/8"

 The -Short collar has just one bartack at the tri-glide.
-Skip the first photo (sewing the tail of the -Long collar).
+Skip the first photo (which shows sewing the tri-glide tail of the -Long collar).

 If you ever try clamping onto the tri-glide, this collar is the easiest.
 The -Long is easier than -Short because it's a little harder the overlap straight when the first tack is done from the tri-glide.
 You have to not only get it clamped on just so, but also get the overlap lined up with itself.
 That's easier to do when sewing the tail.
 Then when you sew the 2nd tack clamped onto the tri-glide, you have less to deal with.